Shawnee Mission USD 512: Shawnee Mission South High School

 Shawnee Mission South's school colors are green and gold and its mascot is the Raider.
 The school's mascot was chosen by the first graduating class of 1967.
 The Raider was chosen as a mascot because of the popular band Paul Revere and the Raiders.
 Juniors from Shawnee Mission East and Shawnee Mission West were assigned to Shawnee Mission South the first year the school opened.
 Most of the students from the South come from the middle school Indian Woods.
-The school's population in 2006 was 1,805 students, down from a peak of around 2,400 in 1975.
+South has a newspaper called The Patriot and a yearbook called Heritage.

-South has a newspaper called the Patriot and a yearbook called Heritage.
+In the 2023–24 school year, enrollment is approximately 1,594 students.